-As the capital city of Puerto Rico, San Juan is the tourist epicenter of the island.
-While most people think of San Juan as just the romanticized Spanish colonial city of Old San Juan, there is a healthy balance of activities, entertainment, and gastronomic options located both within the old city wall and the modern city beyond it.
+While most people think of San Juan as just the romanticized Spanish colonial city of Old San Juan, there is a healthy balance of activities, entertainment, and gastronomic options within the old city wall and the modern city beyond it.

-Whether you’re a cruise visitor for a day or staying for an entire week, here are some of the best things you should do, eat and drink to make the best of your time in San Juan.
+Whether you’re a cruise visitor with only 24 hours in San Juan or staying for an entire week, here are the best things to do in the city.
+This guide also includes some of the top places to eat and drink to make the best of your time in Puerto Rico’s San Juan.

-All of these tips are coming from a local (me!) who was born and raised in San Juan!
+All of these tips are coming from a local (me!) who was born and raised in San Juan, PR!

 1. Go back in History at the Castillo San Felipe del Morro

-Commonly known as El Morro, this 16th-century citadel is one of the most well-known attractions not only in San Juan but also in all of Puerto Rico.
+Commonly known as El Morro, this 16th-century citadel is one of the most well-known attractions in San Juan and all of Puerto Rico.
+It’s one of the top places to visit in San Juan, Puerto Rico, and it shouldn’t be missed.

 2. Explore “the Other Fort” in San Juan